smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_re-connection_use_case.md

 **Alternative flow:**

 _Pre-conditions:_
-a. iOS device is connected over Bluetooth
+a. iOS device is connected over USB
 b.
 App from iOS device is registred and running on SDL

 _Steps:_